 This chocolate chip whole wheat muffin recipe with walnuts is our go-to muffin.
 We’ll make them for a leisurely breakfast on Sunday or for a snack on a rainy Wednesday afternoon.

-This easy and healthy chocolate chip muffin recipe has been a standard in our family for years now and Lincoln likes it just as much as the rest of us.
+This easy and healthier chocolate chip muffin recipe has been a standard in our family for years now.
+The kids love eating them even more than they like baking them.
 It’s packed full of oatmeal and walnuts and while it calls for coconut oil, you can substitute vegetable oil just fine (we do about half the time).

 The whole wheat base of this muffin recipe can be a great starting point if you’re looking to make healthier blueberry muffins and I also love adding pecans and shredded coconut to it.
-Sometimes we’ll leave it plain so we can spread honey or nutella on our muffins, too 😉 But, the walnut chocolate chip combo is my favorite to date and Lincoln always requests chocolate chips in the muffins.
+Sometimes we’ll leave out the chocolate chips so we can spread honey or nutella on our muffins, too 😉 But, the walnut chocolate chip combo is my favorite to date and Lincoln always requests chocolate chips in the muffins.
 Clearly he’s related to his mother.